runarmyklebust/app-metafields/README.md

 pathsDescriptions = "data.description, data.preface"
 ```

+You can find this example file in the root directory of this repo.

 **NB!** When using this file, any corresponding setting in the admin UI will be overwritten.
-It is not possible, currently, to preview the values from the configuration files.
+It is not possible, currently, to preview the values from the configuration files from the admin UI.

 ## Waterfall logic for meta fields